-Cancer can affect how you feel about sex, intimacy and your relationships.
+Cancer can affect how you feel about sex and your relationships.
 Coming to terms with the fact that you have cancer can take quite a while.
 It can be hard to relax as well when you have a lot of worries on your mind.
-You may also be feeling tired or have breathing difficulties from the effects of treatment and lose interest in sex as a result.
+You may also be feeling tired from the effects of treatment and lose interest in sex as a result.

 There is no right or wrong way to feel about your sexuality and sex life.
 Even if you do not feel like having sex, you can still enjoy a close and loving relationship with your partner.
-Touching, caressing and holding each other can help you to stay physically close.
+Touching and holding each other can help you to stay physically close.

 You may find that talking about your feelings may ease any worries you have.
 If you find it hard to express your feelings to your partner or a close friend, talk to your doctor or nurse.
-He or she may refer you for specialist relationships counselling or sex therapy.
-This can help you and your partner deal with a change in your sexual relationship and find ways of being close again.
+Our Support Line 1800 200 700 and our Daffodil Centres can help you to find supportive information and accredited therapists if you would like to talk to someone.
+Therapy can help you and your partner deal with a change in your sexual relationship and find ways of being close again.
 There is no set time for you to be ready to have sex again.
 It varies from person to person.
 Your doctor will advise if you can have sex while on radiotherapy.
 But you may find it will be some weeks before you will feel well enough to have sex again after surgery.